jhenshaw/InstaSky/README.md

 Using InstaSky assumes that you have a web server and a means to copy files to it.
 Ideally, you'll have a domain pointed to it.
 Once those things are true, just follow a few easy steps:

 1. Clone this repository.
 2. Edit /src/script.js in your favorite text editor.
-The firset section is CONFIGURATION.
+The first section is CONFIGURATION.
     - Set HANDLE to be your Bluesky handle, without the @.
     - Set AUTHOR_ONLY to be true (default) or false.
 True displays only posts that you created. false will include replies and reposts that include media.
 3. Copy the three files under /src (index.html, script.js, styles.css) into your web server's document root.